 My best advice is to first listen to the rough mix and through communication with the band, artist, and/or producer, envision what you want the drums to sound like before you balance the individual mics.

 I say this because while you may be working in modern genres that often call for a well defined kick/snare, this probably won’t always be the case.
 The benefit to building your drum sound with the overheads is that you’re treating the drum kit as it is in reality, a single instrument.
-This technique can bring a cohesiveness to your sound that your particular genre or song may be asking for.
-That being said, if a well defined kick/snare is your goal, starting from the individual mics may be necessary.
+This technique can bring cohesiveness to the sound that your particular genre or song may be asking for.
+That being said, if a well-defined kick/snare is your goal, starting from the individual mics may be necessary.